asyarb/babel-plugin-style-props-emotion/README.md

 }
 ```

-The above config will tell `babel-plugin-style-props` to transpile the
+The above config will tell the base `babel-plugin-style-props` to transpile the
 `boxStyle` prop on any JSX element to properties in the `css` prop.

 ```jsx